Symmetry-Protected $\alpha$-Attractor Hybrid Inflation in Supergravity and Constraints from ACT DR6 and DESI DR2: Introduction

+while the St\"uckelberg sector contributes an approximately constant uplift to the total scalar potential.
+The inflaton corresponds to the canonically normalized real part of $T$ on the half-plane, and the $T$-dependent waterfall mass controls the hybrid transition.
+We derive the background dynamics, the analytic $N$--$\phi$ relation in the presence of the uplift, the waterfall stability condition, and the leading predictions for $(n_s,r)$.
+The model preserves the characteristic red-tilted $\alpha$-attractor prediction for $n_s$, while the tensor amplitude is controlled primarily by the curvature parameter $\alpha$ and receives only subleading corrections from the uplift and the precise hybrid end point at fixed $N_*$.
+Next-to-leading-order predictions are computed using the Hubble-flow hierarchy~\cite{Stewart:1993zq,Leach:2002ar,Gong:2001he,Schwarz:2001vv}, and quantum stability is examined through Coleman--Weinberg corrections~\cite{Coleman:1973jx,Jackiw:1974cv,Martin:2001vx}.

+A further subtlety is that, in the minimal K\"ahler realization, the angular component of the modulus $T$ can remain lighter than the Hubble scale during inflation.
+Therefore, the single-field predictions quoted in this work should be interpreted as applying to the stabilized or trajectory-aligned branch of the model.
+Equivalently, one may assume that initial conditions select the real trajectory with negligible turn rate, or that small higher-order K\"ahler corrections stabilize the angular mode without significantly modifying the real-axis plateau.
+We include an estimate of the possible isocurvature contribution and specify the assumptions under which it remains negligible.

+We adopt reduced Planck units $M_{\rm Pl}=1$ unless otherwise stated.\footnote{Canonical scalar fields have mass dimension~1; the holomorphic superpotential $W$ has dimension~3; parameters such as $V_0=\mu^2$ carry dimension~4; the Yukawa-like parameter $g$ in $W$ has dimension~1; and the gauge couplings $g_X$, $g_D$ and quartic coefficients are dimensionless.}

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:model}, we present the full supergravity construction, including the Kähler and superpotential structure, the gauge sectors, and the sequestered Stueckelberg uplift mechanism.
-Section~\ref{sec:background} derives the exact background dynamics and the analytical $N$–$\phi$ mapping in the presence of a constant uplift.
-In Section~\ref{sec:perturbations}, we compute the inflationary perturbations using the Hubble-flow hierarchy, obtaining next-to-leading-order predictions for the spectral index and tensor amplitude.
-Section~\ref{sec:postinflation} discusses the post-inflationary dynamics, including reheating, stabilization, and vacuum structure.
-In Section~\ref{sec:obs}, we compare the theoretical predictions with current CMB observations and analyze the dependence on model parameters.
-Finally, Section~\ref{sec:conclusion} summarizes our results and outlines potential extensions of the framework.
+In Section~\ref{sec:model}, we present the supergravity construction, including the K\"ahler potential, superpotential, gauge sectors, waterfall dynamics, and the sequestered St\"uckelberg uplift mechanism.
+We also discuss the sensitivity of the sequestered structure to Planck-suppressed cross-couplings.
+Section~\ref{sec:background} derives the background dynamics and the analytic $N$--$\phi$ mapping in the presence of a constant uplift.
+In Section~\ref{sec:perturbations}, we compute the inflationary perturbations using the Hubble-flow hierarchy and discuss the conditions under which the effectively single-field treatment is valid.
+Section~\ref{sec:postinflation} discusses reheating, stabilization, topological defects, and vacuum structure.
+In Section~\ref{sec:obs}, we compare the theoretical predictions with current CMB constraints, including Planck, ACT DR6, and DESI DR2, and analyze the dependence on model parameters.
+Finally, Section~\ref{sec:conclusion} summarizes our results and outlines possible extensions of the framework.